|Local Time (LIVE):||6:11 PM|

 Riga International Airport is just over eight miles from the centre of the capital, and the journey takes around 30 minutes.
 From the airport, there are flights to 82 destinations in over 30 countries in Europe and the Middle East.
 Within Latvia, public transport comes in the form of regular trams and buses, which are most prominent in the large cities.
 There is also a considerable rail network across the country.

 Those considering expanding their business into Latvia must not only be acquainted with local industry, transport, and social considerations, but they must also be aware of Latvia’s employment law.
-This can be a difficult realm to navigate, however, the experts at FMP Global have experience in a wide range of international HR and payroll legislation.
+This can be a difficult realm to navigate, however, the experts at IRIS FMP have experience in a wide range of international HR and payroll legislation.
 Learn more about what to expect when employing individuals in Latvia.

 Details correct at time of publication.
 You should not rely on these details without first seeking professional international advice.